-- If your TCP/IP stack name is not TCPIP, you can use the TCPIPDATADSN EQAOPTS command to instruct z/OS Debugger to dynamically allocate the correct SYSTCPD DD. - If the source or compiler uses a code page other than 037, see "CODEPAGE" on page 151. - If you want z/OS Debugger to switch to full-screen mode or batch mode if the remote debugger is not available, see "NODISPLAY" on page 167. - For your CICS users, see "Activating the TCP/IP Socket Interface for CICS" on page 25. - With Debug Manager, remote Eclipse users do not need to open an outgoing port for the debug daemon on the z/OS system, or supply an IP address and port for debugging.
+- Create an OMVS segment for each user ID that uses the remote debugger. - If your TCP/IP stack name is not TCPIP, you can use the TCPIPDATADSN EQAOPTS command to instruct z/OS Debugger to dynamically allocate the correct SYSTCPD DD. - If the source or compiler uses a code page other than 037, see "CODEPAGE" on page 147. - If you want z/OS Debugger to switch to full-screen mode or batch mode if the remote debugger is not available, see "NODISPLAY" on page 163. - For your CICS users, see "Activating the TCP/IP Socket Interface for CICS" on page 25. - With Debug Manager, remote Eclipse users do not need to open an outgoing port for the debug daemon on the z/OS system, or supply an IP address and port for debugging.
 For the differences between using Debug Manager and Debug Daemon port 8001, see "TCP/IP ports" on page 39.
-For more information, see "Enabling communication with Debug Manager" on page 26 and "Understanding Debug Manager" on page 31. - To enable interactive debugging in IBM Z Open Debug, see "Adding support for Remote Debug Service" on page 48. - If your users create and manage debug profiles in the z/OS Debugger Profiles view with Eclipse or Z Open Debug Profiles view with IBM Z Open Debug, see "Adding support for the DTCN profiles APIs and views" on page 58 for your CICS users and "Adding support for Debug Profile Service and APIs" on page 52 to enable all the features in this view for best user experience. - For users that install the Debug Tool DTCN and DTSP Profile Manager plug-ins to the remote Eclipse debugger, do the following tasks: - If users want to use the DTCN Profiles view, see "Adding support for the DTCN profiles APIs and views" on page 58. - If users want to use the DTSP Profiles, code coverage, and load module analyzer views, see "Adding support for the DTSP Profile, code coverage, and load module analyzer views" on page 62.
+For more information, see "Enabling communication with Debug Manager" on page 25 and "Understanding Debug Manager" on page 31. - To enable interactive debugging in IBM Z Open Debug, see "Adding support for Remote Debug Service" on page 48. - If your users create and manage debug profiles in the z/OS Debugger Profiles view with Eclipse or Z Open Debug Profiles view with IBM Z Open Debug, see "Adding support for Debug Profile Service and APIs" on page 52.
+For your CICS users, you can set up Debug Profile Service to use external CICS interface (EXCI) or add support for the DTCN profiles API. - To enable secure communication for incoming debug and code coverage sessions in the remote Eclipse IDE, see "Enabling secure communication between z/OS Debugger and the remote debugger for incoming debug sessions" on page 63.